zahrabakhshalizadeh/maryrosecook.com/_posts/2014-06-26-testing-from-the-ground-up.md

 Below is the server-side JavaScript.
 It is run in [Node.js][2].
 Near the bottom, the code uses the Node HTTP module to create a web server.
 It specfies that every web request should be handled by `requestHandler()`.
 Each time this function is called, Node passes it a `request` object that has the URL that was requested, and a `response` object that can be used to send data back to the client.

-If the client requested `"/"`, the root, the `index.html` file is read from disk and its contents are sent back to be displayed in the user&#8217;s browser.
-If `"/time.json"` was requested, the server looks up the time, creates a piece of JSON that looks something like `{ "time": "day" }` and sends it back to the user&#8217;s web browser.
+If the client requested `"/"`, the root, the `index.html` file is read from disk and its contents are sent back to be displayed in the user's browser.
+If `"/time.json"` was requested, the server looks up the time, creates a piece of JSON that looks something like `{ "time": "day" }` and sends it back to the user's web browser.

 <pre class="prettyprint">var http = require("http");
 var fs = require("fs");